 Video Quality and Buffering

 Crunchyroll has stopped working and crashed more times than any other streaming service I’ve ever used.
-You’ll know that Crunchyroll has stopped working when you see the notice, which is pictured in the image below, and I’ve seen these message more times than I can count.
-For a frame of reference, I usually see these error messages a couple times a week.
-Not just on high-streaming days, but also on normal days, and its always on days where all other streaming services are functioning normally as well.
+You’ll know that Crunchyroll has stopped working when you see the notice, which is pictured in the image below, and I’ve seen these messages more times than I can count.
+For a frame of reference, I usually see these error messages a couple of times a week.
+Not just on high-streaming days, but also on normal days, and it’s always on days when all other streaming services are functioning normally as well.

 On one particular day, when all other apps were working fine, it took Crunchyroll two minutes to load an episode and it wasn’t until past the three-minute mark that it reached full video quality.
 Consistency is something that Crunchyroll struggles with.